canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 professionals.
 Ignoring the blatant scams, much of the material is written for other *professional* athletes or actors who can work out twice a day or eat 6 carefully measured meals.
 Cracking open a tupperware of tilapia in multiple meetings each day doesn't fit my life.
-The all in or not in mentality is a non starer.
-It a while for me to piece together what worked in my situation, without me losing my job, and likely will for you as well.
+The all in or not mentality is a non starter.
+It took a while for me to piece together what worked in my situation, without me losing my job, and likely will for you as well.

 ## So where can you go from here?
-If you're compelled to make a change my first suggestion is to thoughtfully write down specific goal you'd like to achieve.
+If you're compelled to make a change my first suggestion is to thoughtfully write down a specific goal you'd like to achieve.
-This is no different than writing down precise objective functions for statistical model or setting a concrete goal for a team.
+This is no different than writing down precise objective functions for statistical models or setting a concrete goal for a team.
 Saying you want your model to be "more accurate" is about as imprecise as saying "you want to walk more everyday".